- University Policies & Standards Manual

 4.8.
 Private individual workspace means an indoor space within a public or private workplace used for work by one individual at a time that is enclosed on all sides with walls from floor to ceiling and with a closed door.

 4.9.
 Social distancing, also called “physical distancing,” means keeping the health authority-recommended distance between yourself and other people who are not from your household.
-To practice social or physical distancing, stay at least 6 feet (about 2 arm lengths) from other people who are not from your household in both indoor and outdoor spaces.
+To practice social or physical distancing, stay at least 6 feet (about 2 arm lengths) from other people who are not from your household.

 5.1.
 Certain public health measures may continue to be required by federal, state, or local laws in specific settings or for specific activities.
 All individuals engaging in OSU activities or on OSU-owned or -controlled property must continue to comply with those laws.